CommitteeOfZero/impacto/THIRDPARTY.md

 * Unless specified otherwise, impacto source and binaries are covered by [the ISC license](LICENSE) but contain and use the dependencies listed above, requiring third-party copyright notices.
 * NX builds statically link OpenAL Soft (assuming this is used as the OpenAL implementation), placing NX binaries under LGPLv2 or later.
-* Win32 builds ship OpenAL Soft and FFmpeg as DLLs, thus including LGPLv2 code in the distribution but not inside the impacto executable.
+* All builds ship with libmspack in the impacto executable, placing it under LGPLv2 or later.
+If you wish to disable libmspack and get rid of LGPLv2 dependency, please use -DIMPACTO_DISABLE_MSPACK define.

 License statements for third-party code in this repository (where given) and external libraries bundled by the build process in at least one supported configuration follow: